seFausto/WordleSolverRegex/ReadMe.md

 ## Acknowledgement

-The console application options were inspired by https://github.com/LeoTheBestCoder/wordle-solver
+The console application was inspired by https://github.com/LeoTheBestCoder/wordle-solver